Piasecki X-49 SpeedHawk: Design

 The cockpit controls were modified with the addition of a manual propeller pitch override on the collective lever for the ring tail.
 This is the only visible change to the aircraft's existing mechanical controls in the cockpit.
 The other controls needed to operate the compound helicopter's systems were integrated into the aircraft's existing mechanical controls to reduce pilot workload.
 The weight added to the X-49A demonstrator aircraft is estimated at 1,600 lb due to the requirement to not modify the existing mechanical control system.

 Operational history

 The X-49A made its first flight on June 29, 2007 for 15 minutes at Boeing's New Castle County (KILG) flight test center.
 This flight included hovering, pedal turns, and slow forward and sideways flight using the VTDP for anti-torque, directional and trim control.
-The X-49A project has been silent since completing its initial testing phase in 2008, with over 80 flight events with and more than 80 total hours logged.
+The X-49A project has been silent since completing its initial testing phase in 2008, with over 80 flight events and more than 80 total hours logged.